bencline1/Allpix_GaAs/doc/usermanual/testing.md

 New Allpix² Docker images are automatically created and deployed by the CI for every new tag and as a nightly build from the `master` branch.
-New versions are published to project Docker container registry @ap2-container-registry.
+New versions are published to project Docker container registry[^13].
 Tagged versions can be found via their respective tag name, while updates via the nightly build are always stored with the `latest` tag attached.